seynur/blog/_posts/2025-11-26-restore-archive-splunk-data-local-s3-or-s3-compitible-custom-endpoints-made-easy.md

 The script can also extract the oldest/newest event times for specific indexes in your archive, helpful for compliance checks or selective recovery.

-The script can also extract the oldest/newest event times for specific indexes in your archive, helpful for compliance checks or selective recovery — all powered by [seynur-tools/restore_archive_for_splunk](https://github.com/seynur/seynur-tools/tree/main/restore_archive_for_splunk) on GitHub￼.
+The script can also extract the oldest/newest event times for specific indexes in your archive, helpful for compliance checks or selective recovery — all powered by [seynur-tools/restore_archive_for_splunk](https://github.com/seynur/seynur-tools/tree/main/restore_archive_for_splunk) on GitHub.

 ## 1. 🔄 Restore Methods Overview